scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 ---------------------------

 Development of the 3D audio simulator was relatively easy on the real-time signal processing side.
+The :code:`pyaudio_helper` interface is very easy to work with.
-Getting all of the coordinate transformations, gain and parallax corrections were more complex.
-Adding the spherical head model calculations, first in the frequency domain (HRIR), and then the time domain (HRIR) was the most complex as special functions are required for the general pressure wave solution.
+Getting all of the coordinate transformations, gain and parallax corrections on the geometry side, was a more complex undertaking.
+Working with the spherical head model calculations, first in the frequency domain (HRIR), and then the time domain (HRIR), was the most complex.
+The fact that recursions can be used to evaluate the needed special functions for sound pressure on the surface of a sphere, makes the generation of a CIPIC-like database entry take only a few minutes of compute time.

-Informal testing of human subjects has one well.
-Precise localization experiments using the static app have not been attempted just yet.
-The virtual reality aspects of the dynamic app have received many positive comments from informal testing.
+Informal testing of human subjects has gone well.
+Precise localization experiments using the static app have not been attempted just yet, as a formal pool human subjects has yet to be gathered.
+The virtual reality aspects of the dynamic app have received many positive comments from informal testing with those interested in 3D audio.

+For future research, this simulator will be used to evaluate personalized HRIR fitting to human subjects, based on their upper torso anthropometrics.
+For the case of the spherical head, it is of interest to consider alternative HRIR grids.
+The 1 m radius 1250 point grid of angle pairs is no longer a limitation.
+For close range sound localization a different grid of angle pairs and with :math:`r < 1\text{ m}`, can be used.
+This would make filter switching on the real-time DSP side of things finer grained, and hence more natural.

 The Jupyter notebooks used in the analysis and development of this paper can be found on GitHub [3D_Audio]_.
+This will give open access to anyone interested in trying out the simulator.

 References